About the Councillors

 The Isle of Wight Council has 40 elected councillors.

 - 24 The Conservative Group;

 - 8 The Island Independents Group;

 - 2 Group formed of the lone Island Independent Network and Independent Labour councillors purely to get a voice in IW Council consultations and committees;

-To find out more about each councillor, view our Who's Who guide (PDF, 342KB, 1 page) or individual member pages are available by name or by region .
-The full Council normally meets in the months of May, July, September, November, January and February in the Council Chamber at County Hall, Newport.
+The full Council usually meets in the months of May, July, September, November, January and February in the Council Chamber at County Hall, Newport.

 Annual Meeting Appointments